Closed for walking and biking but open space serving as natural flood plain during high water

 Mississippi Greenway: Cliff Cave Park

-The 5 mile loop and 1.2 mile loop trails in the lower section of Cliff Cave Park are closed due to flooding.
-The Riverside Shelter is also closed.
+The 5 mile loop in the lower section of Cliff Cave Park is closed due to flooding.
+The 1.2 mile loop trail is open.
 The paved and unpaved routes in the upper section of the park are open.